syyunn/import-penetration-and-protection/README.md

 - I is for organized sector
 - e is for import elasticity
 - t is for protection

 ## Questions
-- Literature I covered is fairly outdated.. any recent re-visit about this subject?
+- Literature above cited is fairly outdated.. any recent re-visit about this subject?
--
+  - is this subject still attractive to political scientist?
+  - maybe I could re-visit this subject with more data (absolutely more than 107 observations, moreover in monthly level)